alexlib/dockerfiles/README.md

 1. Install Docker, from https://www.docker.com
 2. Download this repository as a zip file, https://github.com/alexlib/dockerfiles/archive/master.zip
 3. Open the zip file and run the `run_openptv_macosx.sh`
+4. In the shell you will see that you're in the pyptv_gui directory and ready to run the code. for the test use

+      `python pyptv_gui.py /home/test_cavity`

+5. In order to work on a folder what is on the host machine, you have add it to /Users if you're on Mac or C:\Users if you're on Windows.
+Then it's easy to access that folder, e.g.

+    `python pyptv_gui.py /host/Users/alex/Downloads/test_cavity`

+then everything is saved and persistent

 This image is built automatically on the DockerHub hub.docker.com/r/alexlib/openptv-python